c3g/GenPipes_Docs/docs/source/get-started/troubleshooting_rt_issues.rst

 ===============================
 This document lists some commonly faced issues related to GenPipes deployment and usage.
 These could be related to GenPipes deployment, software dependencies, environment setup or usage options.

 The objective here is to list some commonly encountered issues and their fixes so that new users can benefit and focus more on using GenPipes.
 These are mostly run-time issues that a new user may face.
-If you are looking at troubleshooting GenPipes as part of feature development or contributing to GenPipes code, please refer to the :ref:'Development` section of this documentation and refer to :ref:`Developer Guide<docs_dev_guide>` and :ref:`Troubleshooting Guide<docs_troubleshooting_guide>`.
+If you are looking at troubleshooting GenPipes as part of feature development or contributing to GenPipes code, please refer to the :ref:`Developer Guide<docs_dev_guide>` and :ref:`Troubleshooting Guide<docs_troubleshooting_guide>`.

 **Contents**